 If you are importing any cooked rice or noodles that contain:

 - any cereal bars that contain any honey or dairy products (including dried milk powder)

 You should know that different, stricter rules apply for the import of foods that are or that contain any products of animal origin.
-Among other requirements, this will require certification of the product, the premises that produce the product being licensed by the EU and veterinary checks at the point of entry to the UK.
+Among other requirements, this will require certification of the product, the premises that produce the product being listed in the UK and veterinary checks at the BCP on entry to GB.

 The Animal and Plant Agency (APHA) provides rules for importing cereal products (such as breakfast cereals, rice or noodles) containing meat, dairy, eggs, poultry products, honey or wild game.